Specific Area Message Encoding: On weather radio receivers

-An example of a SAME capable weather radio.
-It is the Midland WR-100.
+A Midland WR-100, which is a SAME-capable weather radio.

-There are many weather/all-hazards radio receivers that are equipped with the SAME alert feature, which allows users to program SAME/FIPS/CLC codes for their designated area or areas of their interest and/or concern rather than the entire broadcast area.
+There are many weather or all-hazards radio receivers that are equipped with the SAME alert feature, which allows users to program SAME, FIPS, and CLC codes for their designated area or areas of their interest and/or concern rather than the entire broadcast area.
 (For example, a person living in Irving, Texas, would program a FIPS code for Dallas County.
 However, if there is a need to know of severe weather from the west and northwest ahead of time, the user would program additional FIPS codes for Denton and Tarrant Counties.)

 On a more specialized receiver, a user has the option to eliminate any SAME alert codes that may not apply to their area such as a "Special Marine Warning" or a "Coastal Flood Warning".
-Once the SAME header is sent by NOAA/NWS and if it matches the desired code(s), the receivers then decode the event, scroll it on their display screens, and sound an alarm.
+Once the SAME header is sent by NOAA or NWS and, if it matches the desired code(s), the receivers then decode the event, scroll it on their display screens, and sound an alarm.

 Receivers receive on one of the following National Weather Service network frequencies (in MHz): 162.400, 162.425, 162.450, 162.475, 162.500, 162.525, and 162.550.
 The signals are typically receivable up to 40 miles (80 km) from the transmitters.